bootchk/solarRadioFirefly/readme.md

 You can set a build configuration active.
 Then you edit it in the project's Properties.
 See nRFCounter project for more explanation.
 That was the original project where I used Eclipse managed builds instead of hand managed Makefiles.

+Libraries
+-

+Depends on nRF5x library and sleepSyncAgent library (built for the architecture Arm M0 or M4.)
+Both are specified in the Eclipse build configuration with paths to your local copy.

 Board configuration
 -